2021 Du Châtelet Prize call for submissions

 The Du Châtelet Prize in Philosophy of Physics is supported by Duke University in collaboration with Studies in History and Philosophy of Science.

-For more information, see below and contact Katherine Brading (email@example.com).
+For more information contact Katherine Brading (email@example.com).